htesgaard/vagrant-ansible-atomic-cluster/README.md

 Created using: http://asciiflow.com/
 ```

+##Usage

 ##ssh pki authentication
-An example showing how the _boxs can be accessed directly without authentication because _contol_ box public key is
+An example showing how the _boxes can be accessed directly without authentication because _contol_ box public key is
-included in `.ssh/authorized_keys` on all the other _boxs.
+included in `.ssh/authorized_keys` on all the other _boxes.

 From the _control_ box _minion1_ can be accessed directly without entering any passwords using the command: `ssh minion1`.